 Richard was appointed Pro-Vice-Chancellor of the Division of Sciences in 2017 and is proud to head the Division at New Zealand's most science intensive university.
 The team he leads are dedicated to ensure outstanding support for the Division as it aspires to lead the University in its drive for internationally recognised excellence in all of its activities with a strong emphasis on research and research-led teaching.

-Charlotte provides executive assistance and advice to the Pro-Vice-Chancellor including correspondence, research and analysis, compliance with University and Divisional policies, Human Resources administrative processes and general office administration.
+Charlotte provides executive assistance to the Pro-Vice-Chancellor including correspondence, research, compliance with University and Divisional policies, Human Resources administrative processes and general office administration.

-In her Deputy Pro-Vice-Chancellor role, Janice supports the Pro-Vice-Chancellor and deputises for him in an official capacity as required.
-As Associate Dean (Academic) Janice supports and monitors the academic work of the Division’s departments in relation to curriculum development, quality assurance and the implementation of University policies.
-Janice leads and supports strategic developments relating to academic matters at both the Divisional and University levels.
+As Associate Dean (Academic), Brendan supports and monitors the academic work of the Division’s departments in relation to curriculum development, quality assurance and the implementation of University policies.
+Brendan leads and supports strategic developments relating to academic matters at both the Divisional and University levels.

-Ian also provides information and advice to the Pro-Vice-Chancellor and Senior Manager, Client Services on any issues which may have financial implications.
-He undertakes the monthly financial reporting and has a hands on role in the preparation of the annual budget and budget review for the Division.
-Ian hosts the bi-monthly finance meetings for Divisional finance staff and provides advice regarding compliance.
+Esther also provides information and advice to the Pro-Vice-Chancellor and Senior Manager, Client Services on any issues which may have financial implications.
+She undertakes the monthly financial reporting alongside Brett and has a hands on role in the preparation of the annual budget and budget review for the Division.